prokoudine/ardour-tutorial/content/editing-sessions/editing-midi-regions/index.en.md

 {{< figure src="en/example-legatize.png" alt="" >}}

-4. Press **Arrow Left** key just once to shift all selected notes by one grid unit so that they start right at the beginning of the bar:
+4. Press **Arrow Left** key just once to shift all selected notes by one grid unit (it's _1/8 Note_) so that they start right at the beginning of the bar:

 {{< figure src="en/example-shift-left.png" alt="" >}}

 Positions are all fine now.
 But there's more.

 5. It's time to cleanup velocity.
 Select all notes but the first one in each of the two bars.
-You can do that by pressing **Ctrl+A**, then using **Ctrl-click** twice to deselect first notes in both bars.
-Or you can rubber-band select the first portion, then press and hold **Shift** and add the second portion.
+You can do that by pressing **Ctrl+A**, then press and hold **Ctrl** and click on the first note in each bars to deselect them.
+Or you can rubber-band select the first portion (sans the first note), then press and hold **Shift** and add the second portion (sans the first note in that bar as well).

 {{< figure src="en/example-select-all-but-firsts.png" alt="" >}}